 Prince Edward Island

-Drive to Prince Edward Island via the Confederation Bridge.
-Check in early to Charlottetown’s Shipwright Inn and spend the afternoon on a rural jaunt through Cavendish, passing through Prince Edward Island National Park and stopping at Green Gables Heritage Place.
+Leaving the Fundy Coast behind, drive to Prince Edward Island via the Confederation Bridge.
+Check in early to Charlottetown’s Shipwright Inn and spend the afternoon on a rural jaunt through Cavendish, strolling the red-sand beaches of Prince Edward Island National Park and stopping at Green Gables Heritage Place.

 Back to Nova Scotia